 Learn more about Mesenchymal Stem Cells (MSCs) Treatments

-Bone Marrow Stem Cells: This type of prolotherapy makes use of bone marrow stem cells (MSCs) for the proliferating solution.
-Bone marrow stem cells have the ability to restore bone, cartilage and other connective tissues and is used for a variety of medical procedures including spinal fusions.
-Stem cells contain a variety of signalling molecules including cytokines and growth factors that further stimulate healing.
+Bone Marrow Stem Cells: This type of prolotherapy uses bone marrow stem cells (MSCs) as the proliferating solution.
+Bone marrow stem cells have the ability to restore bone, cartilage, and other connective tissues- they are used for medical procedures like spinal fusions.
+Stem cells release signalling molecules like cytokines and other growth factors that further stimulate healing.

 Adipose Tissue Stem Cells: This type of prolotherapy is also known as Lipoaspirate Prolotherapy.
 Mesenchymal stem cells are acquired from the patient’s own adipose (fat) tissue and used as the proliferating solution.
 Adipose derived stem cells (ADSCs) have the same regenerative effects as stem cells from bone marrow.
 ADSC reserves, however, are much larger and can be readily isolated than those from bone marrow.
 Stem cells repair connective tissues like tendons, ligaments, muscle and bone.